Regulares: Establishment

-The Regulares were first raised in 1911 as a "batallón indígena" of infantry.
-Their formation came at a time when the Spanish army was expanding into the Moroccan hinterland from the long-held coastal enclaves of Ceuta and Melilla.
-Previously use had been made of Moroccan auxiliaries as scouts and the designation of "regulars" appears to have been intended to distinguish the newly raised force as a permanent unit of the Spanish army.
-Officers and some NCOs were seconded from Peninsular regiments.
+Early years

 By 1914 four Groups (Grupos, the equivalent of a regiment) had been raised for active service.
 While the Regulares remained predominantly infantry, recognition of Moroccan skills as horsemen led to the establishment of cavalry squadrons.
 This mounted element of the Regulares was to remain a conspicuous feature throughout the period of Spanish rule of the protectorate.
 As such, each Group was composed of a headquarters and service company, two infantry Tabors (battalions) and a cavalry Tabor (squadron) plus a military band and Corps of Drums attached to the regimental headquarters.
 From 1914 to 1922 the Regulares were expanded in numbers to five "Grupos" based respectively in Melilla, Tetuán, Ceuta, Alhucemas and Larache (the Alhucemas Group was raised in 1921).

+Tactics

 The Regulares infantry were known for their ability to traverse "dead ground" without being detected, but their Spanish officers disliked unconventional warfare and only infrequently took advantage of this skill.